plone/training/docs/voltohandson/footer.md

 ```jsx
 import { Logo } from '@plone/volto/components';
 ```
-We will also need the Grid component from semantic ui:
+We also need the `Grid` component from Semantic UI:

 ```jsx
 import { Grid } from 'semantic-ui-react';